-Wireless Phone Charger
+Wireless Phone Chargers

-A wireless phone charger (if equipped), is integrated into the front console to provide up to 15W of power to charge a Qienabled phone.
-Simply place your phone on the charger.
+Wireless phone chargers are integrated into the front console, providing up to 15W of power to charge Qi-enabled phones.
+To charge your phone, place it on one of the two charge pads.
+The phone must be in direct contact with the wireless charger.
 Your device may feel warm while charging, but this is a normal effect of inductive charging.